lrutjens/lrutjens.github.io/docs/yeessembly.md

 | **Read**              | `1110`     | Reads the value at the RAM pointer and pushes it to the stack.                 |
 | **Write**             | `1111`     | Writes the bottom value in the stack to the RAM pointer location.              |

-- **Number Values:** Any 4-bit value **starting with `0`** is treated as a literal number and are pushed directly onto the stack wiith the following 4 bits as a single number.
+- **Number Values:** Any 4-bit value **starting with `0`** is treated as a literal number and are pushed directly onto the stack.
+As a workaround, you can push a second number to the stack and add them to utilize the full 4 bits

 ---